The Girl Next Door (Veronica Mars): Reviews

 The episode received a lukewarm critical reaction.
 Price Peterson of TV.com wrote in his episode verdict, "I gotta admit, I found the main plot more interesting than the case of the week.
 Not my favorite episode, but still totally watchable."
 Television Without Pity gave the episode a "B−".

 In a fairly negative review, Rowan Kaiser, writing for The A.V.
 Club, commented negatively on both the case of the week and the B-story.
-He wrote, "The whole thing also had the negative effect of making Veronica seem passive.
+She wrote, "The whole thing also had the negative effect of making Veronica seem passive.
 As a character, this is probably her least interesting episode."
 However, the reviewer went on to praise the C-story involving Weevil and Logan, stating that, "On the bright side, the C-plot, involving Weevil and Logan in detention together, is simply magical, and makes the whole episode worthwhile."
 TVLine ranked "The Girl Next Door" as the worst episode of the series, placing it last on its ranking of all Veronica Mars episodes.